 Naturally, none of these lords accepted his offer.
 Sinan thought that he would be able to get hold of the whole area of Hungary in case he could take Vienna.
 According to some Western opinions, the Turk Serdar (commander) was targeting Prague and Rome as well but it was obviously only impossible speculation.

 At first, Sinan planned to occupy Hungary and Croatia, and Vienna would have been the next.

 He was quite convincible to give the crown and the throne of Hungary to Prince Báthory Zsigmond of Transylvania if Emperor Rudolf had resigned from the title and had ceded the power over Hungary to him.

 The plan of the Habsburg Military Council was a lot more simple than this.
-Their minimal goal was to defend their hereditary Habsburg lands and as much land of Hungary as they can.
-The maximal goal was the retaking of entire Hungary.
+Their minimal goal was to defend their hereditary Habsburg lands and as much land of Hungary as they could.
+The maximal goal was the retaking of the entire Hungary.
 To achieve this, they had a three-step plan:

 1) to break through the Ottoman circle of forts which were defending Buda (taking Fehérvár, Esztergom, and Hatvan);

 In fact, they were able to achieve only their first objective but not the way they had wanted.
 Although they could take Esztergom and keep it, they were able to keep the important castles of the Ottoman castle ring around Buda only for a short time.
 They had also attempted the taking of Buda three times but all the sieges have failed to succeed.
 Here is more about Buda Castle: